poriyaf/Install-Chromium-Linux-Browser/README.md

 ```

 **4- Access to your Chromium using `http://Server_IP:3010/` or `https://Server_IP:3011/`
-* It asks you to enter your `chromium` credential first, then it asks for `proxy` credential.
+* First it asks you to enter your `chromium` credential, then it asks for `proxy` credential (if your proxy has credential).

 ![image](https://github.com/user-attachments/assets/50a05730-b4c3-45cd-967a-f3a8e156e22d)